wangh25/Helloworld/README.md

 # Helloworld
 First
-This is a web application proejct about finding the lost items.
+This is a web application project about finding the lost items.
-Help this could ne found
+Help this could be useful